CXwudi/vocadb-video-downloader/README.md

 ## Introduction

 Project VD: [VocaDB](https://vocadb.net/) Video Downloader
-A multi-module program driven by Youtube-dl, FFmpeg and Python Mutagen lib, that can download PVs from VocaDB favourite list, and extract and tags these audio with information and thumbnails
+A multi-module program driven by Youtube-dl, FFmpeg and Python Mutagen library, that can download PVs from various 二次元 websites (Niconico, Youtube, Bilibili and etc) according to a VocaDB favourite list, extract audios from PVs, and tags audios with dedicated information from VocaDB

-Aim to provide the following features:
+Functionality of each module:

+* **vocadb-pv-task-producer**:
-* Support reading the favourite list in VocaDB, and produce/update a folder of json files containing all necessary information about these songs
+  * Input: An ID of a favourite list in VocaDB
+  * Output: Produce/Update a folder of json files where each json file is the detail information of a Vocaloid song
+  * Notes:
-  * the json file is simply of GET [`https://vocadb.net/api/songs/<songId>?fields=PVs`](https://vocadb.net/swagger/ui/index#!/SongApi/SongApi_GetById "VocaDB Api Doc Page")
+    * The format of the json file follows GET [`https://vocadb.net/api/songs/<songId>?fields=PVs`](https://vocadb.net/swagger/ui/index#!/SongApi/SongApi_GetById "VocaDB Api Doc Page")
-  * favourite lists can be imported from youtube/niconico favourite list using the import feature in VocaDB website
+    * Youtube/Niconico favourite list can be imported into VocaDB website using the import feature on the website.
+Therefore this module covers both Niconico and Youtube favourite list as well.
-  * If I have time, I'll add supports of reading favourite lists directly from local file, Youtube, Niconico, Bilibili
+    * If I have time, other modules for reading favourite lists directly from local file, Bilibili and writing same output can be implemented using Selenium or commons-csv
+* **vocadb-pv-downloader**:
+  * Input: The output of vocadb-pv-task-producer, which is a folder of json files where each json file is the detail information of a Vocaloid song.
+In this module, each json file indicate a Vocaloid PV to be downloaded
-* Can download Vocaloid PV from supported websites (Youtube, Niconico, Bilibili) base on json files
+  * Output: Contains a copy of the input, plus PV downloaded from supported websites (Youtube, Niconico, Bilibili) using youtube-dl
+* **vocadb-pv-extractor**:
+  * Input: the output of vocadb-pv-downloader, which contains PVs downloaded, thumbnails of PVs, and detail information of songs in json files
-* Can extract audio from Vocaloid PV and embed thumbnail and tags using information from json files
+  * Output: the copy of json files, plus audio tracks extracted from PVs and embeded with thumbnail and tags information from json files using Python Mutagen library

 ## Current Progresses